AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Concluding remarks

 In the present work, we have introduced AutoPot, a software for constructing machine-learning potentials (MLIPs) in an automated fashion.
 MLIPs aim at bringing quantitative accuracy of quantum mechanics to the atomic scale, but reaching their full potential is still hampered by constructing proper training data, in particular for multicomponent systems, or systems with complex quantum-mechanical interactions, such as magnetism.
 Advanced learning algorithms like active learning or fine-tuning can substantially reduce the amount of training data and improve the accuracy but require sophisticated protocols to streamline the construction of MLIP.
 AutoPot alleviates designing such protocols using the BlackDynamite framework that manages parametric studies in a highly automated and parallelized fashion, supported by the Motoko workflow manager that manages interactions between the studies.

 One of the key advantages of basing AutoPot on BlackDynamite is the possibility of allowing tasks to be implemented as Python scripts without the need of writing parsers.
 As such it can easily be extended to include other MLIP software, ab initio codes, etc. It therefore provides the community with a flexible and versatile tool for streamlining the construction of MLIPs.
-Moreover, it can serve as a framework for benchmarking learning protocols for MLIPs.
+As such, it can also serve as a framework for benchmarking learning protocols for MLIPs, i.e., benchmarking the expressivity and transferability of training sets generated using different sampling algorithms with different MLIPs, and comparing the performance of different MLIPs trained on the so-constructed training sets.
 This is, in our view, a critically understudied part of constructing MLIPs, as benchmarking MLIPs is mostly done by comparing their accuracy on pre-defined datasets.
 The present version of AutoPot selects training configurations based on the D-optimality criterion.
-The D-optimality criterion is an error indicator and guarantees a stable potential but is not necessarily a good quantification of the true error.
-There exist more advanced algorithms, such as sampling from uncertainty-driven simulations \cite{kulichenko_uncertainty-driven_2023}, re-calibration of uncertainties \cite{thomas-mitchell_calibration_2023,ho_flexible_2025}, or property-specific error metrics \cite{liu_learning_2024}, which could be integrated in future versions of AutoPot.
+However, many other, possibly more advanced, algorithms have been proposed for different MLIPs, such as sampling from uncertainty-driven simulations \cite{kulichenko_uncertainty-driven_2023,fletcher_autonomous_2025}, sampling from configurations with an optimized (minimal) number of atoms \cite{salzbrenner_developments_2023,poul_automated_2025}, re-calibration of uncertainties \cite{thomas-mitchell_calibration_2023,ho_flexible_2025}, or property-specific error metrics \cite{liu_learning_2024}, which could be integrated in future versions of AutoPot, and benchmarked on different MLIPs.

+For users who would like to treat AutoPot as a black box without touching the default parameters and the workflow itself, we currently recommend to use it only for cases where the configuration space and the simulated temperature range are known; for example, if a defect to be investigated fits into a DFT supercell with $\sim$\,100 atoms used for the training.
+An accurate DFT setup is also mandatory, in particular when many species (e.g., in the case of high-entropy alloys) are involved where self-consistent iterations may struggle to converge.

 While our first version of AutoPot is presented as a standalone program, our vision is to interface it with a molecular dynamics code, where training configurations can be constructed and submitted on-the-fly, thanks to the splitting of job submission and workflow orchestration.
 Developing such an interface will be part of future work.